Presented by

 To ensure you are safe, you should ensure that you have Health insurance, - Life insurance, Accident Insurance, Automobile insurance, - Home insurance -

-What do I get if I insure?
+What do I get if I survive the term of the policy?

 insurance glossary